jorge2412/DataLake2/Windows 10/Universal Windows Platform/Session 3 - Hands On/readme.md

 <a name="Exercise5"></a>
 ## Exercise 5: Create a UWP Service ##
 Cortana has powerful speech-recognition capabilities, and your app now incorporates speech synthesis, but how do you tie these together to create a seamless experience, particularly when your app isn’t active?
 The answer is a UWP app service.
-An app service is a type of background service that functions in a way similar to an old-fashioned Windows Service, but that is directly connected to your app.
+An app service is a type of background service that functions somewhat like an old-fashioned Windows service, but that is directly connected to your app.
 In this exercise, you will add an app service to the solution and update the voice command definition to allow Cortana to display facts retrieved from Factoid without launching the app.

 1. In Solution Explorer, right-click the **Factoid** solution (not the project) and use the **Add** -> **New Project...** command to add a **Windows Runtime Component (Windows Universal)** project named "Factoid.Services.Background" to the solution.
 When prompted to choose target and minimum platform requirements, accept the defaults and click **OK**.